Everything you need to know about logo families

 03 Memorability

-Creating an expansive logo family increases memorability because they allow you to push your personality forward through your visual identity.
-Being able to increase opportunities to make your mark across various touchpoints throughout your business can also lead to more brand recognition.
+Creating an expansive logo family increases memorability because they allow you to push your brand personality forward through your entire visual identity.
+Increasing the opportunities to connect with your audience across various touchpoints throughout your business improves brand recognition as a whole.

 Example: Think about Nike—when they first launched their brand to the world people did not know them for the famous Nike swoosh that people know them for today.
 Now they can include that logo mark on shoes, apparel, etc for an immediate connection to their brand.

 Were the analogies helpful?
-We want to create content that helps you grow your business, let us know what else you'd like to know about branding.
-Please reach out if there is more you'd like to know, or share with a friend if you found this helpful.
+I aim to create content that helps you grow your business, let me know what else you'd like to know about branding.
+I encourage you to reach out if there is more you'd like to know, or share with a friend if you found this helpful.